 This commercial sums it up … just because it’s on the internet, doesn’t make it true:

 Superior Court Judge David Ironson has ruled that this defense “lacks merit” and will uphold the conviction.
-Judge Ironson has stated that the Internet is a means of accomplishing a goal of impersonation, but just because New Jersey’s law doesn’t specifically mention it as a vehicle to impersonate doesn’t mean the statute doesn’t apply to Thornton’s alleged conduct.
+Judge Ironson has stated that the Internet is a means of accomplishing a goal of impersonation, but just because New Jersey’s law doesn’t specifically mention it as a vehicle to impersonate doesn’t mean the statute doesn’t apply to the woman’s alleged conduct.

 So although the New Jersey statute doesn’t specifically mention “Social Media” in its wording, we must be able interpret the law accordingly.
 Social Media is a form of communication and what is said and published there is comparable with impersonation in print or in person.

 States like New York and California have amended their own impersonation statutes to include “Social Media” in its text.
-Thornton’s defense team is arguing that these states dismissed cases like Thornton’s until those laws were amended.
+Her defense team is arguing that these states dismissed cases like hers until those laws were amended.
 New Jersey does currently have a bill in congress to adjust their original statute, but Morris County prosecutors and Judge alike agree that this is a clarification of the existing statute.
 They still interpret the existing law to include all mediums, including the ever-growing world of Social Media.

 In Panama City Florida a local and respected teachers’ identity was used to create a fake Twitter profile which spouted off derogatory comments about autistic students.
 The teacher works with special needs students and had no idea this was going on until she was informed by officials questioning her and the profile.

 The Twitter profile included the teachers name, photo, and town along with the derogatory comments.
 People all over the world started contacting local officials demanding her be ousted after they saw what “she” was writing.